r4v3n-k/r4v3n-k.github.io/_pages/resume.md

     2000 records := 0.018 gb = 18 mb ------ single core ( 298 sec ) vs. multi core ( 127 sec ) : improved 57%
     6000 records := 0.05 gb = 50 mb ------- single core ( 560 sec ) vs. multi core ( 117 sec ) : improved 79%
 -->

-- Designed and developed a framework to configure ML pipelines with standardized components.
+- Collaborated with the Autonomous Driving and Computer Vision research teams to elevate ML and ETL systems to a service level.
-- Created a RESTful backend server enabling a cloud-based ML system operation for robots.
+- Created REST APIs to build and maintain Kubeflow pipelines with standardized and reusable components.
-- Implemented idle Kubernetes resource elimination algorithms, reducing pipeline operational costs.
+- Implemented automation algorithms to remove idle Kubernetes instances occupying GPU nodes in pipeline runtime or post-completion, reducing operational costs.
-- Constructed a CI/CD pipeline for a core service, diminishing release cycle time by 66%.
+- Built Apache Airflow to run on NAVER cloud infrastructures and a CI/CD pipeline using Helm Chart and Github Action to deploy on an independent environment per research team.
-- Developed a data merging application with Apache Spark, improving data extraction time by 57%.
+- Contributed to data pipeline creation and monitoring of multi-cluster operation in Airflow.
-- Built a custom integration between Apache Airflow and NAVER cloud infrastructure.
+- Improved data extraction time by 57% by developing a data serialization application with Apache Spark and documented the implementation and use.

 <div class="resume-item-title">
     <h4><b>Software Engineer, Robot Service, Platform Engineering</b></h4>